Trevor Zegras: Anaheim Ducks (2021–2025)

 During training camp prior to the 2021–22 season, Zegras continued to play the role of center and was named to their opening night roster.
 Zegras quickly became a mainstay on the Ducks lineup, while playing alongside Sonny Milano and Rickard Rakell.
 On December 7, 2021, Zegras made a never seen before lacrosse-style assist to Sonny Milano in a game against the Buffalo Sabres.
 By December, he had scored 22 points through 27 games to rank second amongst league rookies in scoring while also averaging 17 minutes of ice time.
 As a result of his play, Zegras was one of four Ducks players on the NHL All-Star Game fan vote ballot.
 He was named the NHL Rookie of the Month for December 2021, after recording 11 points in nine games.
 Although Zegras was not nominated for the 2022 All-Star Game, he was later named a special guest, participating in the Breakaway Challenge.
 Zegras finished his first full season with 23 goals and 38 assists, and was named a finalist for the Calder Memorial Trophy, awarded to the NHL's rookie of the year; the award went to Moritz Seider.
 In August 2022, Zegras was named the cover athlete for NHL 23 alongside Sarah Nurse.

 The following season, Zegras led the team in all statistical categories despite missing the playoffs, while recording a career-high 65 points and sharing the number of goals scored (23) with Troy Terry.
 In the 2023–24 season, Zegras held out, missing training camp and most of the preseason.
 He signed a three-year, $17.25 million contract on October 2, 2023.
 He struggled to begin the season, recording only two points in his first 12 games, before being placed on injured reserve with osteitis pubis.
 On December 23, Zegras returned from the injury after missing 20 games.
 In a 3–2 loss to the Seattle Kraken, Zegras recorded one of two Michigan goals scored during that night's NHL games.
 Seven games later, Zegras broke his ankle and missed 10 weeks, returning for the final 11 games of the season, registering eight points.

 Philadelphia Flyers (2025–present)

 On June 23, 2025, Zegras was traded to the Philadelphia Flyers for Ryan Poehling, a 2025 second-round pick, and a 2026 fourth-round pick.
+He tied his career high for goals, 23, after scoring in overtime against the Dallas Stars on March 29, 2026.

+On July 16, the Flyers re-signed Zegras to a four-year, $36.5 million contract.